owncloud/ocis/docs/ocis/adr/0011-global-url-format.md

 ### Path based URLs

-There is a customized ownCluod instance that uses path only based URLs:
+There is a customized ownCloud instance that uses path only based URLs:

 | URL | comment |
 |-|-|